sandeepct81/fake-news-detection-using-python-/README.md

-# 📰 Fake News Detection Using Python
+# 📰 Fake News Detection system Using Python

 This project is a machine learning-based solution to detect fake news articles using natural language processing techniques.
 It uses a dataset from Kaggle and Python-based libraries to build a binary classifier that predicts whether a news article is real or fake.